JoaoLaimer/JoaoNotes/Computer Graphics/Occlusion Culling.md

 **Painter Algorithm**: We sort all **objects** in a scene by distance on the projection plane and draw the closest **object** first.
 Can cause some objects to be incorrectly drawn.

-**Z-buffer / Depth Buffer**: Creates a buffer by depth, and draw only the closest z coord in the vertex.
+**Z-buffer / Depth Buffer**: Creates a buffer by depth, and draw only the closest z coord in the pixel.

 We use the Painter Algorithm in combination with the z-buffer, we use the painter first than the z-buffer as to not draw a object twice.